List of companies based in Minneapolis–Saint Paul

 The Minneapolis–Saint Paul metropolitan area is the 16th-largest urban agglomeration in the United States, and is home to many corporations, companies, and divisions.
 The core cities of Minneapolis and Saint Paul host many companies, with many others in the suburban cities.

-As of 2023, there were 14 Fortune 500 companies headquartered in the Minneapolis–St. Paul metropolitan area, with another 5 companies listed in the Forbes Largest Private Companies list.
+As of 2026, there are 16 Fortune 500 companies headquartered in the Minneapolis–St. Paul metropolitan area, with another 5 companies listed in the Forbes Largest Private Companies list.